scotstan/bonsai-simulink/README.md

 ### bonsaiTrain.m

 **bonsaiTrain.m** validates that the model has all the appropriate dependencies in the project folder and begins training.
 Note that `mdl` defines the model file, and fast restart is turned on.
-The script validates the setings in **bonsaiConfig.m**.
+The script validates the settings in **bonsaiConfig.m**.

 Run **bonsaiTrain.m** once now to ensure the Simulink toolbox is hooked up correctly.
 If it succeeds, the command window should show `Sim successfully registered`.